trevorbaca/baca/etc/new-score-setup.md

     Check short instrument names.

-    Check (pdfm) messaging for metadata handling.
+    Check (ipn) messaging for metadata handling.

     Check (lp) for LilyPond warnings.

-    (ci "Segments _, A.")
+    (ci "Segments A, B.")

-48. Build stub version of score.
+42. Build stub version of score if ensemble piece:

     (bb new ledger)